opendocsg/slw-judgments-backfill/2014_SGHC_149/report.md

  (d) Category 4 Rape: It is not inappropriate to sentence the offender to the maximum sentence of 20 years’ imprisonment and 24 strokes of the cane allowed under s 376 of the Penal Code.

-107    The Court of Appeal in Public Prosecutor v UI [2008] 4 SLR(R) 500 at [27] also endorsed the following list of aggravating factors laid down by Lord Woolf CJ in R v Millberry [2003] 1 WLR 546 at [32] (“the Millberry List”):
+107    The Court of Appeal in Public Prosecutor v UI <span class="citation">[2008] 4 SLR(R) 500</span> at [27] also endorsed the following list of aggravating factors laid down by Lord Woolf CJ in R v Millberry [2003] 1 WLR 546 at [32] (“the Millberry List”):

  (i) the use of violence over and above the force necessary to commit the rape; (ii) use of a weapon to frighten or injure the victim; (iii) the offence was planned; (iv) an especially serious physical or mental effect on the victim ... [including], for example, a rape resulting in pregnancy, or in the transmission of a life-threatening or serious disease; (v) further degradation of the victim ... (vi) the offender has broken into or otherwise gained access to the place where the victim is living ... (vii) the presence of children when the offence is committed ... (viii) the covert use of a drug to overcome the victim's resistance and/or [to] obliterate his or her memory of the offence; (ix) a history of sexual assaults or violence by the offender against the victim.

-108    In Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik [2008] 1 SLR(R) 601 (“Mohammed Liton”) at [95], the Court of Appeal held that, apart from considering the aggravating and mitigating factors in each case, the court should be guided by three broad principles:
+108    In Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik <span class="citation">[2008] 1 SLR(R) 601</span> (“Mohammed Liton”) at [95], the Court of Appeal held that, apart from considering the aggravating and mitigating factors in each case, the court should be guided by three broad principles:

  (a) the degree of harm to the victim;